andrew/ultimate-awesome/README.md

 - [awesome-scala](https://github.com/brandonhimpfen/awesome-scala) - A curated list of awesome resources and tips for Scala development.
 - [awesome-self-publishing](https://github.com/brandonhimpfen/awesome-self-publishing) - A curated list of awesome tools, resources, communities, and platforms for self-publishing authors.
 - [awesome-sql](https://github.com/brandonhimpfen/awesome-sql) - A curated list of SQL databases, tools, clients, query builders, learning resources, extensions, and ecosystem utilities.
+- [awesome-static-website-services](https://github.com/brandonhimpfen/awesome-static-website-services) - A curated list of awesome services, platforms, and tools for building, hosting, and managing static websites.
 - [awesome-synthetic-data](https://github.com/brandonhimpfen/awesome-synthetic-data) - A curated list of tools, models, datasets, and resources for generating, evaluating, and applying synthetic data.
 - [awesome-tailwindcss](https://github.com/brandonhimpfen/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
 - [awesome-travel-hacking](https://github.com/brandonhimpfen/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-vtol-drones](https://github.com/brandonhimpfen/awesome-vtol-drones) - A curated list of awesome resources, research, and companies related to Vertical Take-Off and Landing (VTOL) drones.
-- [awesome-web-accessibility](https://github.com/brandonhimpfen/awesome-web-accessibility) - A curated list of awesome resources, tools, and tips to improve web accessibility.
-- [awesome-web-performance](https://github.com/brandonhimpfen/awesome-web-performance) - A curated list of awesome resources, tools, and tips to improve web performance.
 - [awesome-wordpress-headless](https://github.com/brandonhimpfen/awesome-wordpress-headless) - A curated list of resources, tools, frameworks, and guides for building headless WordPress websites.
 - [awesome-camel-k](https://github.com/BTDevelop/awesome-camel-k) - An Awesome List of Camel K resources to help you stay informed and secure! 🐫 + ☁️ .
 - [awesome-computational-design](https://github.com/CameronBrooks11/awesome-computational-design) - Awesome open source computational design tools.